 CC: 1236 Oatmeal (1 skein)

-Errata: 2013-12-08 I have learned that the published charts contain a number of serious problems.
-Until formal errata are available, please contact me for clean original charts.
+Errata: The charts in the single pattern are correct.
+The charts in the book contain a number of serious problems.
+The publisher did not make errata available; please contact me for clean original charts.
 If you can do something to demonstrate you own the book, that would be much appreciated. ; )